barisatay0/Social-Media-Platform/README.md

 ### A Glimpse Into the Madness:
 - **HTML, CSS, Bootstrap, JavaScript, and PHP** all coexisting *on the same page*.
 Because separating files is for the weak. 💪
 - The **"Like"** and **"Unlike"** buttons are powered by good old integers.
-No boolean nonsense here.
-Why stop at liking something once when you can like it 100 times? 🔥
+No boolean nonsense here just if/else end still working like a legend.
+Who need to good database structure?
+Im not. 🔥
 - **Global chat** feature! 🎉 You can send messages for everyone to see... forever.
 Once you send it, it's there for life. **No one** (not even you) can delete it.
 So make sure to really think through those typos! 📝
 - I even added a **chat feature**.
 It’s great, except for one small detail... *you can’t see the message you just sent*.
 But hey, it’s the thought that counts, right? 🙃
 - **Post your own content**.
 Yes, I gave the power to post too!
 Because this must be a social media platform. 📝